Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: Results (Topic-to-Twister and Style-Transfer)

 Regarding the readability and phonemic metrics presented in \autoref{tab:additional-evaluation-topic} we see a range of patterns.
-Firstly, for IPO (formerly referred to as Init-PO) and PO, we see the GPT-2 based models "outperform" BART and Flan-T5 almost across the board.
+Firstly, for IPO (formerly referred to as Init-PO) and PO, we see the GPT-2 based models "outperform" BART and the T5 models almost across the board.
 However, naive phoneme-overlap-based metrics do not take into account more sophisticated phonemic characteristics.
 When considering our new metrics based on phonemic edit distance (iPED and oPED) we see less distinction across any of the presented models.
 However, one notable finding is that Baichuan performs significantly better than any of the other models trained on 13k samples in the word-initial IPO and iPED metrics, suggesting high levels of word-initial phonemic overlap across tokens when compared to other models.
+Likewise, we see that the tokenizer-free ByT5 model outperforms Flan-T5 by a significant margin regarding the phoneme-based metrics, suggesting that the finer-grained tokenization of ByT5 is preferable for identifying the sound patterns implicitly included in tongue twisters via grapheme combinations.
 ChatGPT, on the other hand, scores the highest on the IPO and iPED metrics (i.e., worst).
-This, however, is not in itself indicative of poor tongue-twisters, but rather the model's focus on producing high-quality comprehensible and grammatical text, therefore being less likely to fall victim to the trap of repeating the same word over and over to achieve overlap.
+This, however, is not in itself indicative of poor tongue twisters, but rather the model's focus on producing high-quality comprehensible and grammatical text, therefore being less likely to fall victim to degenerate patterns of repeating the same word over and over to achieve overlap.
 As with the reference-based metrics discussed earlier, raw reliance on phoneme-based metrics can also be misleading.
-For example, intuitively, prior works have demonstrated that high scores (i.e., lower values) can be achieved in word-initial-based metrics simply by repeating the same word, rather than producing a complex and entertaining tongue-twister.
+For example, intuitively, prior works have demonstrated that high scores (i.e., lower values) can be achieved in word-initial-based metrics simply by repeating the same word, rather than producing a complex and entertaining tongue twister.
 Regarding readability scores, we see GPT-2 and Baichuan present high scores (i.e., high difficulty of readability) when compared to our other models.
 However, high readability metrics can be indicative of numerous things, including desirable behavior (using complex structures and sophisticated multi-syllabic vocabulary) as well as behavior that is not necessarily desirable (e.g., producing gratuitously long sentences).
 It is for this reason that we exclude an indicator of the preferred metric direction in the case of our readability metrics, yet include the scores for completeness.